sankalp-rajeev/Smriti/docs/current_status.md

 - The scan flow does not call visit-note referral reasoning, supervisor priority reasoning, or RealGemmaOutputParser.
 - The scan flow does not generate diagnosis, referral advice, or treatment recommendations from image alone.
 - No cloud OCR/API, ML Kit OCR, runtime download, PHI, or real patient image was added.
-- Direct Gemma audio remains blocked; the vision path does not change the audio limitation.
+- Gemma audio transcription validated through LiteRT-LM 0.11.0 manual probe; audio fills an editable transcript only.
+The vision path does not change this boundary.

 ## Phase 2 Status